Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Introduction

 \section{Introduction}

-Learning dynamical systems from data, also known as system identification, is a central problem in control, with broad impact across robotics, aerospace, and energy systems.
+Learning dynamical systems from data, i.e., system identification, is a central problem in control, with broad impact across robotics, aerospace, and energy systems.
 In recent years, quantifying the sample efficiency of system identification algorithms has gained increasing interest.

-In particular, a large body of recent work studies the non-asymptotic sample complexity of identifying \emph{linear} dynamical systems \cite{sarkar2019Nearoptimalfinite,Oymak2019Non-asymptoticIdentification,Zeng2025SystemIdentificationUnderBoundedNoise}.
-Most of this literature builds on least-squares-type estimators under standard stochastic noise models (e.g., Gaussian noise), which establish the canonical scaling $T=\widetilde{\mathcal{O}}(1/\epsilon^{2})$ to achieve estimation error at most $\epsilon$, together with confidence regions that enable learning-based control with provable guarantees \cite{Simchowitz2018LearningWithoutMixing,simchowitz2020NaiveExploration}.
-However, a key limitation is that these rates fundamentally rely on unbounded-tail stochastic assumptions; when the noises are bounded, tail-driven least-squares analyses can be overly conservative.
-In particular, \cite{Zeng2025SystemIdentificationUnderBoundedNoise} shows that with \emph{bounded} noise the minimax-optimal scaling improves to $T=\widetilde{\mathcal{O}}(1/\epsilon)$, revealing a sharp gap between bounded and unbounded noise regimes and confirming that the canonical $\widetilde{\mathcal{O}}(1/\epsilon^{2})$ scaling is suboptimal in the bounded-noise setting.
+In particular, a large body of recent work studies the non-asymptotic sample complexity of identifying linear and switched linear dynamical systems \cite{sarkar2019Nearoptimalfinite,Oymak2019Non-asymptoticIdentification,Zeng2025SystemIdentificationUnderBoundedNoise,Racz2025LSS}.
+Most work builds on least-squares-type estimators under standard stochastic noise models (e.g., Gaussian noise), establishing the canonical sample complexity of $\widetilde{\mathcal{O}}(1/\epsilon^{2})$\footnote{$f(\epsilon)=\widetilde{\mathcal{O}}(g(\epsilon))$ means $f(\epsilon)=\mathcal{O}(g(\epsilon)\log^c(1/\epsilon))$ for some $c>0$.} where it takes at least $\widetilde{\mathcal{O}}(1/\epsilon^2)$ number of data points to achieve an estimation error of $\epsilon$.
+These results enable learning-based control with provable guarantees \cite{Simchowitz2018LearningWithoutMixing,simchowitz2020NaiveExploration}.
+More recently, it has been shown that when the noises are bounded, tail-driven least-squares analyses can be overly conservative.
+In particular, \cite{Zeng2025SystemIdentificationUnderBoundedNoise} shows that with \emph{bounded} noise, the minimax-optimal sample complexity for linear system identification improves to $T=\widetilde{\mathcal{O}}(1/\epsilon)$, revealing a sharp gap between bounded and unbounded noise regimes and confirming that the canonical $\widetilde{\mathcal{O}}(1/\epsilon^{2})$ scaling is suboptimal in bounded-noise settings.